Yoni-Erlich/Recomander-system-movie-lens/README.md

 Main code file - recomandr_system_movie_les.ipynb

-In this project I examine three basic algorithms of collabirating filtering : cosine similartiy, pearson similarty and matrix factorixation vis SVD algorithms.
+In this project I examine three basic algorithms of collabirating filtering : cosine similartiy, pearson similarty and matrix factorixation vis SVD algorithm using the suprise library.
-After examination it was found that the matrix factorixation giveS the best result via f1 score and RMSE wise.
+After examination it was found that the matrix factorixation algorithm gives the best result via f1 score and RMSE wise.

 Then basing on user similarties, for each user, was created a 10 movie recomandation list and an estimation of the rating.